Assess student learning during COVID-19: Alternate assessment, Respondus Monitor, and Examity

 Current policy and procedure for using Examity

-For both the fall 2020 and spring 2021 semesters, IU will support the use of Examity live proctoring as an alternative to automated proctoring with Respondus Monitor.
+For the summer 2021 semester, IU will support the use of Examity live proctoring as an alternative to automated proctoring with Respondus Monitor.

-For fall 2020 and spring 2021, use of Examity will align with the below criteria:
+For summer 2021, use of Examity will align with the below criteria:

 - Regional campuses will have full access to Examity for all courses coded as OA, OI, DO, or HD per normal procedures.
 Examity may be used in regional courses with other modalities, but the cost of live proctoring will be charged to the campus or academic department aligning with the current process of approval outlined below.